jvasilakes/n2c2-track1/ner/README.md

-# To train NER models you need to do the following steps
-## Install required libraries
-Please install the required libraries in the `requirements.txt` file

-## Run the test set where we only have .txt files
+# To run the model on the test set where we only have .txt files
 - Firstly, we have to modify the script `run_test.sh` with the folder to the test data
 - Secondly, please run the following command from the root folder of the project
 ```bash
 bash ner/run_test.sh
 ```

+# To train NER models you need to do the following steps
+## Install required libraries
+Please install the required libraries in the `requirements.txt` file

 ## Pre-process the data and download RoBERTa
 You have to run the following command from the root folder of the project since I hard-code the path of the corpus